raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         ## git add
         - Makes (changed/added/removed) files ready to commit

-        Add all files of the current directory
+        Add all files to the current directory
         ```bash
         git add .
         ```